 Our investment efforts are guided by an Investment Committee comprised of board members and outside experts, Foundation staff, and an outside investment advisory firm.
 The Investment Committee meets at least quarterly with a focus on asset allocation, risk management, performance review and investment manager selection.
 The committee reviews its written investment policy each year and recommends changes to the board.
 The committee provides quarterly risk and performance reports to the board.

 We also care a lot about the impact our investments have in this region and on the world.
 We have two intentional objectives we consider as part of our commitment to investing for impact: advancing equity in capital markets, and supporting business and community development in our region.
-Learn more about our impact investing approach and recent investments.
+Learn more about our impact investing approach and view our recent investments.

 We have a conflict of interest / code of conduct policy (PDF) that applies to our board, staff, key partners and vendors in the communities we serve.